 Galafold® (migalastat) is an oral medication developed by Amicus Therapeutics as a treatment for Fabry, which has been approved in some countries such as the US, EU, Japan, Switzerland, Israel, Australia, South Korea, Canada, and Argentina.

 Treatment for Fabry is extremely expensive and life-long, but is available to some patients in India through humanitarian aid.

-If you or someone you know from India has been diagnosed with Fabry, please register with us by filling this form to get further information and support.
+If you or someone you know from India has been diagnosed with Fabry, please register with us by filling out this form to get further information and support.

 People who have Fabry don’t have or lack the enzyme alpha-galactosidase A that breaks down certain lipids or fats.
 These fats get collected in blood vessels and tissues, raising the risk of heart attack, stroke and kidney failure.
 This genetic condition is passed from parents to the child.